Greater Impact: Helping Freshmen Transition to High School

 - Teachable moments handled in a Christ-centered way

 The most crucial part of a partnership is a steady rhythm of communication.
-At LuHi, teachers return phone calls and emails to parents within 24 hours.
-It's a customer service oriented policy that furthers your peace of mind.
+Here, teachers want to talk, meet, and collaborate with parents to address concerns and create the best learning environment for their students.
+LuHi teachers are expected to return parent phone calls and emails; it's a customer service oriented policy so you have peace of mind.

 As Mrs. Luplow mentioned in the video, “I think [the teachers] look at the kid and say, this kid has great potential.”

 Teachers who take notice of each student adjust, plan, and attend better to the needs of students.
 Without a level of personalization in the classroom, students don't thrive.
 Understanding how an individual learns most effectively is a small thing that goes a long way.

 Holding students accountable to expectations is an everyday labor of love.
 People fall short of expectations.
 We’re all sinners; we get it.
 The focus of our discipline at LuHi is on future opportunities a student will encounter.
 We want students to take ownership of the situation, make it right with all involved, and adjust.

 Our goal as a community is for students to be impactful members of this community.
 With emphasis placed on accountability and honesty, we equip students to impact their future communities in a God-pleasing manner.

 In the audio clip above, Executive Director Dan Gehrke shares that LuHi Administration has a strong pulse on the growing demands that come with enrollment growth.
 Ensuring families don’t experience over-promising and under-delivering matters.